 Since the costs and benefits are uncertain, a clear and unambiguous cost-effectiveness figure cannot be derived for RO1-2.
-SEAC therefore decided to perform an indicative “break-even” analysis, i.e. back-calculating the cost to society using the several of the cost-effectiveness figures derived for other sectors (see ).
+SEAC therefore decided to perform an indicative “break-even” analysis, i.e. back-calculating the cost to society using the several of the cost-effectiveness figures derived for other sectors (see Table 10).
 As such, SEAC can compare the societal costs associated with a specific cost-effectiveness figure to the approximate costs discussed in the cost section (see section B.3.7.1.3).
 In other words, if the back-calculated costs are higher than the costs in section B.3.7.1.3, then this is a potential indication that the measure might be proportional.

 SEAC needs to stress that what follows is for illustrative purposes only and should be read in conjunction with the cost section.
 It cannot and should not be construed as a quantitative assessment.
 SEAC reiterates that a clear cut choice for one of the scenarios can, in this case, only be taken based on policy priorities.
 RAC, from their point of view, has however expressed a preference for RO2.